 We follow the recommended fees set forth by the Psychologists' Association of Alberta.

-- LENS sessions are typically 15-30 minutes
+- LENS sessions are typically 30 minutes and are a flat fee of $150

-- EEGR is typically 30 minutes
+- EEGR sessions are typically 30 minutes and are a flat fee of $150

 Billing may also occur in 10 minute increments for services done outside the therapy hour such as phone calls, writing letters, etc., letters and will be charged based on the hourly rate of the therapist for the service rendered.
 Sessions are billed based on the actual time, not the estimated time.